Want to reduce food waste? Here are my top 21 easy top tips!

 6 Buy only what you need – make a list or weekly menu.
 Two smaller trips to the supermarket may avoid spoiled food.
 Or visit your local Zero store and buy just what you need.

-7 Don’t go shopping when you are hungry – you will deviate to sugary and snack items and a tendency to overbuy things you want rather than what you need.
+7 Don’t go shopping when you are hungry – you will deviate to sugary and snack items and tend to overbuy things you want rather than what you need.

-9 Freeze food still in date to avoid throwing away – most foods can be frozen, sometimes it is worth chopping items up so they are easier to defrost.
-Milk can be frozen in ice cubes trays and dropped into hot tea.
+9 Freeze food still in date to avoid throwing it away – most foods can be frozen, but sometimes it is worth chopping items up so they are easier to defrost.
+Milk can be frozen in ice cube trays and dropped into hot tea.
 Milk can also be made into white sauce, frozen and used in lasagne or macaroni cheese.

-11 Batch cook, label and freeze – make the most of your time, energy of you and your appliances.
+11 Batch cook, label and freeze – make the most of your time and energy for you and your appliances.

 13 Make a pizza base – traditional or cheat with a puff pastry sheet and chop up vegetables onto a tomato base and grate cheese on top.

-14 Increase life of vegetables through correct storage – bread, onions, potatoes, cucumbers best in a dark place rather than a fridge.
-Anything with a stem/stalk can be popped in a jug of water such as celery, asparagus, broccoli and brussel sprouts.
+14 Increase the life of vegetables through correct storage – bread, onions, potatoes, and cucumbers are best in a dark place rather than a fridge.
+Anything with a stem/stalk can be popped in a jug of water such as celery, asparagus, broccoli and Brussels sprouts.

 15 Organise your freezer – a draw for leftovers such as roast meats, soups, gravy and sauces is handy when you want a quick easy tea.